CrayonXDDD/CrayonXDDD/README.md

 <details>
 <summary>About me ! ⚔︎ </summary>
-My name is Crayon, but for closer friends you can call me Mari if you want!<br/> I´m non binary and use any pronouns.(but with male preference), bi, ace and taken by my beautiful wife <3 <br/>English is not my first language so I apologize for any grammatical errors, I'm brazilian and my first language is Brazillian-Portuguese.<br/> I have autism, adhd, and some panic problems.<br/> I am a minor!!!
-Please dont flirt sexually or romantically.<br/>I´m learning italian and spanish!! :D<br/>i´m really interested in psychology, aliens, sci-fi, and much more :)
+My name is Crayon, but for closer friends you can call me Mari if you want!<br/> I´m non binary and use any pronouns.(but with he/they preference), bi, ace and taken by my beautiful wife <3 <br/>English is not my first language so I apologize for any grammatical errors, I'm brazilian and my first language is Brazillian-Portuguese.<br/> I have diagnosed autism, adhd, and some panic problems.<br/> I am a minor!!!
+Please dont flirt sexually or romantically.<br/>I´m learning italian and spanish!! :D<br/>  I´m really interested in psychology, aliens, sci-fi, and much more :)
 </details>

 <details>
 <summary>Byi ! ✸ </summary>
-Please just don´t be weird.<br/>I´m a bit slow, so please be patient<br/> I can be very awkward if I don´t know you too well<br/> I swear alot, I can be disrespectful at times but mostly joking with my friends.
-(I also use the F slur)<br/> I use tonetags, please try using them around me as well<br/> Sometimes I can be very energetic so sorry if I overwhelm you!<br/>Do not infantilize me.<br/>Please, avoid being too mean, all I ask for is respect.<br/> I am very autistic about my hyperfixations and special interests ^_^
+Please just don´t be weird.<br/>I´m a bit slow, so please be patient<br/> I can be kind of awkward in some situations<br/> I swear alot, I can be disrespectful at times but mostly joking with my friends (I also use the F slur)<br/> I use tonetags, please try using them around me as well<br/> Sometimes I can be very energetic so sorry if I overwhelm you!<br/>Do not infantilize me.<br/>Please, avoid being too mean, all I ask for is respect.<br/> I am very autistic about my hyperfixations and special interests ^_^
 </details>

 <img align="right" width="20%" src="https://tr.rbxcdn.com/30DAY-Avatar-B86CC710E8ECD3DEA65E5906FC56D1CE-Png/352/352/Avatar/Png/noFilter">